alexis-raymond/NLP-Classification-HP-Books/README.md

 ## Use Cases
 I will explore two use cases as part of this learning project:
 1. **Text Classification**: Given a sentence from any of the seven books, the model should return the book in which it appeared.
 This will practice text classification, a similar process to sentiment analysis.
-2. **Document Search**: Given any sentence, the model should return a similar, but different sentence.
+2. **Document Search**: ~~Given any sentence, the model should return a similar, but different sentence.
+This will practice vector space models and K-Nearest Neighbors.~~ Given any sentence, the model should return the following sentence in the book.
 This will practice vector space models and K-Nearest Neighbors.
+The initial intent was to return a similar sentence, but after consideration this was not practical as I do not have labeled data for this type of operation.
+I don't expect this use case to return a strong accuracy, but it will help me put in practice vector searches, which is the goal of this project.

 ## Dataset
 The dataset used for this project comes the [Kaggle Dataset: Harry Potter Books Corpora (Part 1 - 7)](https://www.kaggle.com/datasets/balabaskar/harry-potter-books-corpora-part-1-7) published by BALA BASKAR.
 The dataset is structured as seven text files, containing the full text corpus for each of the seven books.